 Following are risks identified which may affect its ability to achieve its operational and financial objectives:

-Reducing construction and infrastructure projects due to economic environment
+Reducing construction and infrastructure projects due to economic and political environment;

-Lower success rate in securing new contract due to competitive pricing among competitors.
+Lower success rate in securing tender due to highly competitive pricing and entrance of new players; and

 Loss of talented and skilled employee.

 Plans to mitigate risks, among others:

 Collaborate with key players in the complement works such as ICT, Mechanical & Electrical contractors and Air Cond contractors will create synergy in the pursuit to bid and participate in more sizable contract works;

 Collaborate with the key equipment suppliers to enhance product features and the required certifications to improve bidding price competitiveness;

 Establish a Research and Development unit to create better BMS solution and reduce product cost.
 The center will also play a pivotal role in creating more functions and interfacing with more devices, technology and IoT;